-We have enjoyed the Grand’s dining options as well as the uncrowded, affordable casino in the past and staying at the property’s hotel has on our Vegas to-do list.
+We have enjoyed the Grand’s dining options as well as the uncrowded, affordable casino in the past, and staying at the property’s hotel has been on our Vegas to-do list.

-Our Premium King room had all the basic amenities you would expect in a Las Vegas hotel room such as, a hair dryer,iron/ironing board, safe, 46′ flat screen TV (vs 40″ in DTG’s standard room), USB charging ports, hanging/drawer storage space, high speed internet, 2 bottles of water daily, and C.O.
+Our Premium King room had all the basic amenities you would expect in a Las Vegas hotel room such as a hairdryer, iron/ironing board, safe, 46′ flat-screen TV (vs 40″ in DTG’s standard room), USB charging ports, hanging/drawer storage space, high-speed internet, 2 bottles of water daily, and C.O.
 Bigelow bath products.
-One additional item not typical of Vegas hotel rooms was a white noise machine which can be helpful in drowning out the distant rumblings from the Fremont Street Experience.
+One additional item not typical of Vegas hotel rooms was a white noise machine that can be helpful in drowning out the distant rumblings from the Fremont Street Experience.
 Here are a few angles of our accommodations:

 The bathroom featured a shower/tub combo and dual sinks.
-Nothing that will knock your socks off, but certainly a functional, spacious, bathroom that will meet most visitor’s needs.
-Notably, the shower doesn’t have a door, only a short glass partition that does’t do a great job of preventing water from splashing onto the floor.
+Nothing that will knock your socks off, but certainly a functional, spacious, bathroom that will meet most visitors’ needs.
+Notably, the shower doesn’t have a door, only a short glass partition that doesn’t do a great job of preventing water from splashing onto the floor.

 Overall, the room had a modern feel with newer furnishings and an extremely comfortable bed.
 An added bonus was the view of Fremont Street Experience and DTG’s Citrus Pool Deck.

 A key feature of the property, Downtown Grand’s rooftop Citrus Pool Deck allows guests to cool off in their elevated pool and enjoy cocktails/food items from the poolside bar.
 If a nice pool area is important to you when staying downtown, Downtown Grand is a solid option.

 Note that even if not staying at DTG, you are able to access the pool for a fee ($5 on weekdays and $10 on weekends)